 - Tipsy texting.
 Give up those drunk dials that only make a hangover worse.

 - Waiting for guys to make the first move.
 If you want to meet guys, you have to put yourself out there.
 Something as simple as a smile or flirty eye contact will do.

 - Living in the past.
-For Lent, let yourself forget your failed relationships, disappointments, or mistakes.
+Let yourself forget your failed relationships, disappointments, or mistakes.
 Releasing that baggage will make you more open to new experiences and people.

 - Wasting time on a guy you're not into.
 He may be good on paper, but if you don't have the spark or see a long-term future, don't date him.

 - Wasting time on a guy who's not into you.
-For Lent, ditch the guy who's sending you mixed messages.
+Ditch the guy who's sending you mixed messages.
 Next!

 - Hiding your true self.
 You want to be that "cool girl" who doesn't care if he hangs out with the boys every weekend.
 But if it bothers you when he doesn't give you enough time and affection, tell him.
 It's the only way you'll find a truly happy, sustainable relationship.

 - Focusing on your flaws.
-Whether you get down about the fact that it's been ages since your last relationship, or that you're more shy than your other friends, don't let that dictate your dating life.
-Instead this Lent, think about what makes you and your personality attractive and promise that you'll accentuate those qualities.
+Whether you get down about the fact that it's been ages since your last relationship or that you're more shy than your other friends, don't let that dictate your dating life.
+Instead, think about what makes you and your personality attractive and promise that you'll accentuate those qualities.

 - Worrying constantly about what your friends think.
 Don't let your friends' opinion of your man's job, personality, looks, or background influence you too much or turn you off from a guy.
 Listen to their earnest advice, while trusting your own feelings for him.